Up Your Webinar Game

 Within universities, Educational Design and Learning Design do have some differences.
 Educational Designers tend to work on a variety of projects from a wide range of subjects whilst Learning Designers focus on one Subject or one course.
 This means that an Educational Designer needs a greater variety of skills to meet the demands of their varied work.
 The Learning Designer may need to work more closely with the content so would need greater attention to detail.

-All three of these roles can be applied to eLearning.
-ELearning covers the full spectrum of digital learning and teaching.
+All three of these roles can be applied to eLearning. eLearning covers the full spectrum of digital learning and teaching.
 Information and communication systems are the media used to implement the learning process.

 We are always looking for talented instructional designers to join our team in Melbourne, Sydney, Perth and Brisbane on an independent contractor or casual employee basis to provide instructional design support on specific projects.
 Our projects typically vary in length from 1 to 12 weeks, so we may be able to offer flexible engagements around your other commitments and availability (including work from home, flexible days and hours).
 Learn More